How to Transition to a Plant-Based Diet

 There are a few aspects of healthy eating that I find to be key to success.
 Review these tips before you get started.

-- Prepare your own food.
 This is probably the most important aspect of eating plant-based.
 Unless you have unlimited funds for food and live somewhere with tons of vegan restaurants, preparing your own food at home is absolutely key to making a whole food plant-based diet work.
 So it’s time to get in the kitchen!
 There’s no need to spend hours cooking, creating heathy plant-based meals can be quick and simple.
+You might find these posts helpful in getting started:

-- Stock your pantry.
 Having a well-stocked pantry of essentials will simplify your shopping lists and allow you to create healthy and delicious meals on the fly.
 Check out my post on How to Stock a Vegan Pantry to get started.
+You may also find my vegan grocery list helpful, grab a copy below.

-- Educate yourself.
 This step is huge too.
 More more you learn about health, nutrition, animal welfare and agriculture, the easier making plant-based choices becomes.
-I would recommend checking out my list of plant-based diet resources to start familiarizing yourself with the hows and whys of a plant-based diet.
+I would also recommend reading my post on vegan protein sources and my vegan nutrition guide.
+I’ve also listed my favorite podcasts here.

 How to Transition to a Plant-Based Diet